Vancouver House

 Vancouver House is a neo-futurist residential skyscraper in Vancouver, British Columbia, Canada.

-Overview

 Construction of the skyscraper began in 2016 and was expected to be finished by the end of 2019, but completion was postponed to summer of 2020.

+On April 15, 2021, a water pipe on the 29th floor burst and damaged 17 units as well as several elevators.

 Design

-Vancouver House was designed by Danish architect Bjarke Ingels.
+Vancouver House was designed by Danish architect Bjarke Ingels and structural engineers Buro Happold and Glotman Simpson.
 The design is based on a triangle that rises from the ground and gradually transitions into a rectangle as it ascends to the top.
 The design reflects the constraints of developing the triangular-shaped plot of land immediately east of the Howe Street on-ramp of the Granville Street Bridge.
 The east and west facades of the building feature box-shaped balconies, giving the building's exterior a honeycomb texture.

 Spinning Chandelier, a public art piece, was installed near the skyscraper as part of the city's rezoning requirement.